MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/scenario-guide-wallpaper-gpo-does-not-apply-on-some-client-computers.md

 > [!TIP]
 > The Group Policy starting event ID is 4116, and the Group Policy ending event is 8005.

 Sort the event logs in chronological order.
 Search for event 4116 and walk some important events in the upward direction.
-When reviewing the working and the failing clients, the only difference is that the failing client machine gets its group policy from DC6.contoso.com on the Tokyo site.
+When reviewing the working and the failing clients, the only difference is that the failing client machine gets its Group Policy from DC6.contoso.com on the Tokyo site.

 :::image type="content" source="media/scenario-guide-wallpaper-gpo-does-not-apply-on-some-client-computers/screenshot-of-the-operational-event-logs.png" alt-text="Screenshot of the operational event logs." border="true" lightbox="media/scenario-guide-wallpaper-gpo-does-not-apply-on-some-client-computers/screenshot-of-the-operational-event-logs.png":::

 Event ID 5312 indicates that the Group Policy service detected that it has to process five GPOs on the working computer and three GPOs on the failing computer.
-As we have already discussed, the **Phoenix-SiteGPO** and **Mapped-Drive** GPOs are Phoenix site-level GPOs, and the only difference is that the **Wallpaper-GPO-Tokyo** GPO isn't applied.
+As we have already discussed, the **Phoenix-SiteGPO** and **Mapped-Drive** GPOs are site-level GPOs, and the only difference is that the **Wallpaper-GPO-Tokyo** GPO isn't applied.

 ## Summary

 When we compare event ID 5312 from the working computer to the failing computer, we observe that the Group Policy client service didn't enumerate the **Wallpaper-GPO-Tokyo** when it connected to DC6.
 We also confirm that the GPO scope is correct.
 Therefore, the cause of the above scenario can be an issue with Active Directory (AD) replication.

 The Distributed File System Replication (DFSR) engine is dependent on the AD replication.
-If Active Directory replication breaks, the DFSR replication also breaks.
+If AD replication breaks, the DFSR replication also breaks.
 This could lead to the issue in our scenario where the GPO isn't in either the "Applied" or "Denied" list.

 > [!NOTE]
 > If AD replication works fine and DFSR breaks, we might encounter another issue where the GPO is in the Deny list.